judovana/java-runtime-decompiler/jrd.devconf22.markdown

 		-  original bytecodes -> incapable agents -> saved bytecodes
 		-> saved bytecodes -> capable agents -> running bytecodes
-		=> every time definition of class is requested, the pipe is run again => no pernamently stored tranformed code!
+		=> every time definition of class is requested, the pipe is run again => no pernamently stored transformed code!
-	* agent can not bee detached
+	* agent can not be detached
 		* can only stop working (eg remove transformer, close server socket)
 		* critical bug in JRD
 			* was decompiler only
-	* JVM must have "motivation" to relaod bytecode
+	* JVM must have "motivation" to reload bytecode

 --PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE--
 # hotswap